rrwng/NRPCA/README.md

 ***

 ### Overview
-We extent robust principal component an alysis to nolinear manifolds, where we assume that the data matrix contains a sparse component and a component drawn from some low dimensional manifold.
+We extent robust principal component analysis to nolinear manifolds, where we assume that the data matrix contains a sparse component and a component drawn from some low dimensional manifold.
 We aim at separating both components from noisy data by proposing an optimization framework.

 ***

 ### Descriptions
-**data**: Contains data for simulated numerical tests
+**data**: contains data for numerical simulation

-**dependencies**: Contains some other codes necessary for implementation
+**dependencies**: contains other pacakges used in the implementation

-**result**: Contains figures for 2 examples
+**result**: contains results for the two examples in the paper

-**src**: Contains source codes for NRPCA
+**src**: contains source codes for NRPCA

 **Example_MNIST.m**: Code for MNIST digits 4&9 classification using NRPCA

-**Example_SwissRoll.m**: Code for 20dim SwissRoll dataset using NRPCA
+**Example_SwissRoll.m**: Code for 20 dimenssional SwissRoll dataset using NRPCA

 **setup.m**: add paths to run examples.